Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Train drivers are obliged to stop the train if a wagon or ambush is placed clearly on the track.

-- Passengers should remain in the train cars and stay out of the conflict.
+- Passengers must remain in the train cars and stay out of the conflict.

 - The Security Team employed by the train company should be the group protecting the train from being robbed but can pull from passengers to make a full 6 man if needed.